close up of scattered envelopes with postage signs

 This sender is sending five times per day (and that happens throughout the year, not just now).
 But, this is Christmas, so we’re in a kind and generous mood, so day 3 it is.

-There is abundant research regarding the topic of desensitization.
-A relevant Google search turns up 143,000 results from different fields.
-And while a lot of folks want the only take away to be that “greater exposure leads to greater acceptance,” a better lesson would be “greater exposure requires greater stimulus to be noticed.”
+There is abundant research on desensitization.
+A relevant Google search returns 143,000 results across different fields.1 And while a lot of folks want the only takeaway to be that “greater exposure leads to greater acceptance,” a better lesson would be “greater exposure requires greater stimulus to be noticed.”
 In other words, the more that a sender touches the file, the more likely that the touches are ignored.

 The screenshot above is a good example of what I’m talking about here.
 There are a total of 11 messages in that image.
 They’re all in my spam folder.
 None of them have been opened.
 Which one would I want to open?
 They’re mailing me 5 times per day!